 Liquid democracy uses modern technology to evolve our political process, offering new options for everyone.

 All citizens can now use the United platform to directly vote for and against legislation—something previously limited to the 0.0001% of elected legislators.
 Since voting can occur daily, rather than biennially, this massively expands our public space’s liquidity.

-On top of this, individuals may select personal representatives to vote on legislation for them.
+On top of this, individuals may select personal representatives to also vote on legislation for them.

 Now anyone can become a ‘liquid politician’.
 This greatly expands the political economy’s supply, since liquid politicians can still be influential without anywhere close to 50% of their jurisdiction’s vote.